nishant0207/conservation-geography-nptel/README.md

 	•	QuizHome.js: Home component displaying links to weekly quizzes.
 	•	QuizComponent.js: Quiz component that fetches questions, displays them, and allows answer submission.
 	•	App.js: Configures routing between QuizHome and QuizComponent.
-	•	PDF Generation: jsPDF library is used to create PDFs with questions and correct answers marked.
+	•	PDF Generation: jsPDF library is used to create PDFs with questions and answers marked.

 Dependencies